Self-Design Major information

 Some undergraduate students at SUNY Fredonia want to design their own major.
 Sometimes the student just cannot find the perfect program at Fredonia, but wants to combine two or more of the excellent programs offered here on campus.
 Occasionally, a student discovers that he or she will not be able to graduate in the current program due to GPA restrictions and opts to combine the coursework already taken into a general education package.
 Either way, this is an option for students, although sometimes it can be a difficult one to manage.

-Every self-design major or minor student must set up an appointment with the Associate Dean for the College of Arts and Sciences.
+Every self-design major or minor student must set up an appointment with the Associate Dean for the College of Liberal Arts and Sciences.
 He will explain all of the degree requirements for

 The following check list describes the specific requirements of the self-design major: